 Data Mining Group, to focus on efficient and high-quality algorithms to mine datasets for hidden patterns.

-The Boston area is home to major pharmaceutical companies, research firms, and twelve teaching and research hospitals, including Massachusetts General Hospital, the number-six best hospital in the US (U.S. News & World Report, 2020).
+The Boston area is home to major pharmaceutical companies, research firms, and 12 teaching and research hospitals, including Massachusetts General Hospital, the number-six best hospital in the US (U.S. News & World Report, 2020).
 Current UMass Boston-associated health research projects include:

 Dana-Farber/Harvard Cancer Center (DF/HCC), comprised of more than 1,000 faculty and student researchers across seven area medical institutions and colleges, and awarded more than $600 million in cancer research funding.